Valay17/DISHA--Deep-Learning-based-Cyclone-Intensity-Estimation-with-NLP-based-Report-Generation/README.md

   - Built with Node.js to offer a responsive interface compatible with both desktop and mobile devices.
   - Features include dark/light mode, multilingual support, and toggle options for metric and imperial units.

+### System Design Overview
+The project is built on a multi-layered architecture integrating deep learning models, natural language processing, and API-driven services within a cohesive web application.
+The design emphasizes modularity, scalability, and user-centric functionality.

+- **Frontend**: A responsive web application with support for dark and light themes, multilingual capabilities, and dynamic rendering of cyclone-related information.
+- **Backend**: A robust server managing AI models, APIs, and database interactions, ensuring real-time updates and processing.
+- **Database**: A centralized repository for user-reported incidents, system logs, and cyclone-related data.

 #### Design Choices and Rationale
 - **Deep Learning Models**:
   - CNN was selected for its strength in handling image data for cyclone intensity estimation.